Samuel-Buteau/universal-battery-database/README.md

 # Universal Battery Database

 The Universal Battery Database is an open source software to deal with Lithium-ion cell data.
-The main goals are:
+Its primary purposes are:
-1. Organizing and parsing experimental data files containing long term cycling data of Lithium-ion cells.
-(As well as impedance data, and many other measurement types).
+1. Organize and parse experimental measurement (e.g. long term cycling and impedance spectroscopy) data files of Lithium-ion cells.
-2. Automatically refresh a database as new data comes in.
+2. Perform sophisticated modelling using machine learning and physics-based approaches.
-3. Describe and organize the design and chemistry information of cells (e.g. electrodes, electrolytes, geometry), as well as experimental conditions such as temperature.
+3. Automatically refresh a database as new data comes in.
-4. Visualize the experimental results.
+4. Describe and organize the design and chemistry information of cells (e.g. electrodes, electrolytes, geometry), as well as experimental conditions (e.g. temperature).
-5. Quality control.
+5. Visualize experimental results.
 6. Quickly search and find data of interest.
-7. Perform sophisticated modelling using machine learning and physics-based approaches.
+7. Quality control.

-The Universal Battery Database was developed at the Jeff Dahn Research Group at Dalhousie University.
+The Universal Battery Database was developed at the [Jeff Dahn Research Group](https://www.dal.ca/diff/dahn/about.html) at Dalhousie University.

 ## Table of Contents